-At present Bramerton Parish Council has no vacancies, but if you are interested in becoming a councillor you might like to come along to one of our meetings.
+At present Bramerton Parish Council has one vacancy, if you are interested in joining the Parish Council please contact the Parish Clerk or alternatively speak to a member of the Parish Council.
+You might also like to come along to one of our meetings.
 These are normally held on a Monday evening from 7.30pm to 9:30 in the Village Hall.
 You can find the dates of future meetings here meeting dates and agendas are available here agendas.

 Becoming a Parish Councillor is a rewarding and valuable public service.
 Councillors contribute to the work of the Parish Council by: